 Gill is a registered nurse with extensive experience working as a senior clinician in mental health and clinical governance.
 She also holds a Master’s Degree for Advanced Professional Practice in Health Care.

-Executive Manager, Strategy Implementation and Partnerships
+Executive Manager, Strategy Planning and Performance

 Kristy leads the finance department at Northern Territory PHN, ensuring financial compliance with the organisations’ funding agreements, Australian Accounting Standards, the Australian Charities and Not-for-Profits Commission Regulations 2013 and the Corporations Regulations 2001.